1948 South Korean Constitutional Assembly election: Electoral system

+Conduct

+Much of the Korean Left and the Nationalist right boycotted the elections.
+The result was that many of those running in the election were pro-Rhee candidates.
+In 1946, during the elections, there were suspicions that the U.S. military government had illegally intervened to support the moderates.
+Because of this, many Koreans actively participated in voting.
+At that time, many Koreans saw communists as proxies of foreign powers because they supported trusteeship.
+Moreover, most independence activists were nationalists rather than communists.

 The elections were marred by terrorism resulting in 600 deaths between March and May.
 In April, North Korea, supposedly in an effort to delay the elections, sponsored a unity conference in Pyongyang to promote reunification of the two Koreas, which both Kim Koo and Kim Kyu-sik attended.
 The conference was inconclusive towards any upcoming reunification, and did not delay the elections.

-The people of Jeju island saw the election as a unilateral attempt by the United States military government under the flag of United Nations to separate a southern regime and to employ its first president Syngman Rhee, The Jeju uprising occurred, during which tens of thousands of Jeju people were killed.
+The people of Jeju island saw the election as a something that would cause division The Jeju uprising occurred, during which tens of thousands of Jeju people were killed.